Anqi-nus/CS4347-Project/ASR/README.md

 To train the model, go to the path `PathToSpeechbrain/recipes/LibriSpeech/ASR/CTC`

-Put the data folder under the same diroctory.
+Put the data folder under the same directory.

 Run `python train_with_wav2vec.py hparams/train_with_wav2vec.yaml` to get the model